 - We will respond to emergency and priority calls.
 These include sick or injured animals, animals in distress, and aggressive dogs running at large.

-- Our Thrift Shop is now open on Mon – Fri from 11 am – 2 pm or Saturdays by appointment by emailing firstname.lastname@example.org.
-Donations are accepted Mon – Wed from 2 – 4 pm ONLY.
-Please do not leave donations outside the store.
+- Our Thrift Shop is now open on Mon – Fri from 12 pm – 4 pm or Saturdays by appointment by emailing email@example.com.
+If you have items you’d like to donate, please call them first at 415.459.5787.
+Do not leave donations outside the store.

-- Humane Education and other Community Engagement activities are cancelled.
+- Humane Education and other Community Engagement activities have moved to an online format.
+View upcoming events!

 - Pet Safety Net and Pet Care Assistance clients and their pets will continue to receive food, supplies, and support.
 Orders will be filled by staff and volunteers to be delivered to the doorsteps of the clients.